under-doc/underdoc-expense-analytics-tutorial/README.md

 ## Python Code Explanation

-Finally, would like to give you an overview of the Python code in this tutorial.
+Finally, I would like to give you an overview of the Python code in this tutorial.

 ### model.py